Free Printable: Low Carb & Keto Food ListGet It Now

 - Whey Protein Powder – Another important flour and cornstarch substitute for creating a light, crispy texture.
 Unfortunately, other protein powders I have tried (such as egg white protein or collagen) don’t work the same way, and the texture ends up chewy instead of light and crispy.

 - Eggs – Allows the batter to bind to the shrimp.
 Use whole, large eggs.
 Flax eggs might work as a substitute, but I haven’t tried it.

 - Sparkling Water – Traps air bubbles in the batter for a lighter, crispier texture.
 Make sure your sparkling water is unflavored.

 - Shrimp – Use medium, peeled, deveined shrimp, preferably with tails for the best flavor.
-You can learn more about choosing shrimp in my garlic butter shrimp post.
+You can learn more about choosing shrimp in my lemon butter shrimp post.
 If you or any family members aren’t fans of shrimp, you can also make the same dish using small pieces of chicken instead.

 - Salt & Pepper